ugurevren/AimAssist_Unity2D/README.md

 # AimAssist_Unity2D
-Aim assist script to use in Unity 2D with Monotone Cubic Interpolation.
+Aim assist script to use in Unity 2D.
 Inspired from @t3ssel8r